-The symptoms of poor patient flow are evident in EDs which become crowded when patients cannot be transferred to admission wards because of capacity issues.
-In a crowded ED, new patients are not able to be safely assessed and existing patients are neither being managed in an ideal environment nor receiving specialist input.
+The symptoms of poor patient flow are evident in EDs.
+EDs can, for example, become crowded when patients cannot be transferred to admission wards because of capacity issues.
+This contributes to ED crowding, with new patients not being assessed and existing patients neither being managed in an ideal environment nor receiving specialist input.
 Those with an acute need for specialist input are often elderly and are among the most vulnerable members of the ED population.

 The causes of poor patient flow - and therefore the solutions - are system-wide and require a whole-system approach if they are to be addressed.

 Published evidence shows that ED crowding is linked to increased morbidity and mortality.[1-5] Each NHS board and hospital must ensure urgent engagement with local clinicians and managers across medical, surgical and diagnostic services to develop a comprehensive interdisciplinary plan to address the causes of crowding and minimise harm to patients.

 The many inter-related types of crowding include the following.

 - ED crowding that delays the assessment of undifferentiated, unwell patients who have not been seen by a clinician.
 This can be experienced as: